cristalhq/dbump/GUIDE.md

 | Mode | Description |
 |---|---|
 | ModeNotSet    | Default value in config, should not be used.
-| ModeUp      | Apply all the migrations that weren't applied yet.
+| ModeApplyAll  | Apply all the migrations that weren't applied yet.
-| ModeDown    | Revert all the migrations that were applied.
+| ModeApplyN    | Apply only 1 migration.
-| ModeUpOne   | Apply only 1 migration.
+| ModeRevertN   | Revert only current migration.
-| ModeDownOne | Revert only current migration.
+| ModeRevertAll | Revert all the migrations that were applied.
 | ModeRedo      | Revert and apply again current migration.
 | ModeDrop      | Revert all migrations and remove `dbump` table.

 ## ZigZag mode